 Laura received her BS in Fashion Design and Merchandising from the University of Missouri and is a member of the Advisory Board for the Textile and Apparel Management School.
 Laura also trained at the University of Bradford in England and ARS Arpel in Milan, Italy.

-While in Columbia Scott began working with other stores as an Area Leader and today as a District Leader works he works with 25 stores in Florida, Alabama, Mississippi, Louisiana, Texas and Missouri.
+While in Columbia, Scott began working with other stores as an Area Leader.
+Today, as a District Leader, he works with 25 stores in Florida, Alabama, Mississippi, Louisiana, Texas, and Missouri.

 One of Scott’s favorite opportunities is the TAM Advisory Board where he can meet and interact with students that aspire to have careers in the fashion/retail industry.

 Michele started her career at May Company in St. Louis spending much of her time working on Lord & Taylor Better Women’s Apparel.
-From there she moved to Boston to work at Appleseed’s who acquired a new catalog The Tog Shop.
-Michele lead all Technical Design for The Tog Shop.
-A position at Talbots was her next step in her career focusing on Better Women’s Sportswear.
+From there, she moved to Boston to work at Appleseed’s which acquired a new catalog The Tog Shop.
+Michele leads all Technical Design for The Tog Shop.
+A position at Talbots was the next step in her career focusing on Better Women’s Sportswear.
 St. Louis called Michele back where she joined Soft Surroundings.
-During her time at Soft Surroundings she transformed the product development teams and processes to support the growth from a $50 million catalog company to an $300 million omni-channel retailer.
-Michele is a consultant for emerging brands and is pursuing a Masters in Supply Chain Management, started her own small business (Je Veux), and became a founding partner of Viking Coolers.
+After 11.5 years with Soft Surroundings, she stepped away from the company to regain balance and focus on learning and growth.
+During Fall 2020, she started at Michigan State University in their Master of Science in Supply Chain Management, started her own small business (Je Veux), and became a founding partner of Viking Coolers.
 In fall 2021, Soft Surroundings contacted Michele about a potential return and being a part of leading the company.
 In October, Michele started a new/continued journey with Soft Surroundings.

 Michele is married to Chris Dando, a fellow Mizzou graduate.
-They are parents to Mabel, 10 and Fiona, 5 and reside in the Botanical Heights neighborhood of St. Louis.
+They are parents to Mabel and Fiona and reside in the Botanical Heights neighborhood of St. Louis.

-Ashley has combined her passion for product & people along with her ability to persevere in an ever-changing retail landscape to succeed in her career.
+Ashley has combined her passion for product and people along with her ability to persevere in an ever-changing retail landscape to succeed in her career.
 One of the most rewarding parts of her job includes developing and mentoring the talent on her team and building relationships with people in the industry.
-She also enjoys the fast pace environment which retail provides and is always excited to take on new challenges.
+She also enjoys the fast-paced environment which retail provides and is always excited to take on new challenges.

 Ashley joined the TAM advisory board at the University of Missouri in Fall of 2017 and is very excited to have the opportunity to work with the University faculty and students in preparing the next generation of retail professionals.
 When Ashley isn’t working, she enjoys spending time with her husband traveling and seeing as much of the world as possible!

-After supporting 9 production facilities in Georgia, Alabama, Tennessee and Florida from 2012 to 2016, he recently took the role as General Manager of Decatur GA.
-He works closely with 140 great employees in both operations, sales and junior leaders.
+After supporting 9 production facilities in Georgia, Alabama, Tennessee, and Florida from 2012 to 2016, he recently took the role as General Manager of Cintas Corporation in Decatur, GA.
+He works closely with 140 great employees in both operations, sales, and junior leaders.
 Young enjoys being active outdoors and traveling to new locations.